Auto Insurance Claim Advice

-Arguing Fault in Small Claims
+Arguing Fault in Small Claims Court

-Proving fault could be difficult | Part II
+Proving Fault can be Difficult | Part II

 This is where looking at your state code will be very important.

 If you bring this up, you can show that you had the right of way per the statute.
-Remember, the rules of the road are not written in the DMV driving materials.

 You are also implicitly doing something else.
 You are establishing the Duty – Breach violation of the other driver.
 You are leading the judge along, letting her make all the conclusions, but making a solid cases of negligence.

 There is a long explanation of causation and how attorneys and judges look at it.
 However, arguing fault in Small Claims Court scenarios with a full causation analysis happens very seldom.
-The Breached Duty must be casually related to end damages.
-What it means is that whatever the other person did wrong, caused the accident.
+The Breached Duty must be causally related to end damages.

 Usually this is a non issue (in fault cases, it can be more difficult in injury cases).
 The other driver ran the stop sign.

 Some cases are more difficult to show than others.
-Trying to show that someone was not paying attention is more difficult than showing did not have the right of way.
+Trying to show that someone was not paying attention is more difficult than showing he did not have the right of way.

 Pictures, statements, diagrams, etc. are all very important, but the main piece of evidence will be the police report.